magnars/optimus/README.md

 to start reading.
 They go in to all the details of how optimus works and even has some commentary on reasoning and reasons.

+## Why not split optimus into a bunch of middlewares?

+I set out to create a suite of middlewares for frontend optimization.
+The first was Catenate, which concerned itself with concatenation into bundles.
+So I certainly agree with your point.
+You'd be hard pressed to think otherwise in the Clojure community, I think, with its focus on "decomplecting".
+The reason I gave up on that idea is two-fold:

+ - The different optimizations are not orthogonal.
+ - Assets aren't first class in the Ring middleware stack.

+Some examples:

+- When you bundle files together, your HTML has to reference either the bundle URL (in prod) or all the individual files (in dev).
+There has to be some sort of lookup from the bundle ID to a list of URLs, and this is dependent on your asset-serving strategy.

+- When you add cache-busters to URLs, you need some sort of lookup from the original URL to the cache-busted URL, so you can link to them with a known name.

+In other words, both the bundle middleware and the cache-busting middleware either needs to own the list of assets, or it needs to rest on a first class asset concept in the stack.

+Now add the ability to serve WebP images to browsers that support it.
+Not only do you have to change the image URLs, but you also have to serve a different set of CSS to use these new images.
+So this middleware would have to know which CSS files reference which files, and rewrite them.

+All of these could be fixed with a well-thought out Asset concept in the ring middleware stack.
+Which is what Optimus is an attempt at.
+It adds a list of assets to the request, with enough information for the linking functions to figure out which versions of which files to link.

+But then there's the orthogonality:

+ - You can't add cache-busters first, and then bundle assets together, since you wouldn't get cache buster URLs on your bundles.

+ - If you minify first, then bundle, you'll get suboptimal minification results in production.
+If you bundle first, then minify, you won't know which file is to blame for errors in development.

+ - You should never add far-future expires headers unless the asset has a cache-buster URL.

+So ordering matters.
+You can't just throw in another middleware, you have to order it just so-and-so.
+I started writing documentation for this in Catenate.
+It would say "If you're also using cache-busting middleware, make sure to place it after Catenate."
+After writing a few of those sentences, I came to the conclusion that they were not entirely separate things.
+Since they're so dependent on each other, they should live together.

+There's also the case of when to optimize.
+In production you want to optimize once - either as a build step, or when starting the application.
+In development you don't want any optimization (unless you're debugging), but you still need to create the list of assets so you're able to link to it.
+This is something all the optimization middlewares would have to tackle on their own - basically each layer freezing their optimized assets on server start, and all but the last one doing so in vain.

+Optimus solves this by creating a separate middleware stack for optimizations, that work on assets (not requests), and that can be done at different times by different asset-serving strategies.

+So yes, the optimizations have been split into several middlewares.
+But not middlewares for the Ring stack.
+They are Asset-specific middlewares.

+For instance, even tho Optimus doesn't do transpiling, building a transpiler to fit in the Optimus asset middleware stack is pretty nice.
+You let `:original-url` be the original `"styles.less"`, so the linking features can find it, replace the `:contents` with the compiled CSS, and serve it under the `:path` `"styles.css"`.
+If your package takes a list of assets, and returns a list of assets with all .less files changed like this, you can plug it in with no modifications to Optimus.

 ## How do I run the tests?

 #### Installing dependencies